se-edu/se-book/modeling/modelingStructures/classDiagramsBasic/outcomes.md

-:trophy: Can explain class diagrams on a basic level :one:
+:trophy: Can use basic-level class diagrams :one: